thecodewarrior/Hooked/README.md

 - `hooked:chain_appearance` - object with keys:
   - `texture1` - texture location for the main chain axis
   - `texture2` - texture location for the cross chain axis
-  - `playerGap` - gap between the player and where the chain starts rendering
+  - `playerGap` - optional gap between the player and where the chain starts rendering (default `0`)
-  - `particleColorMin` - optional three-component vector defining the minimum rgb values for the chain particles (particles will be used if this is set)
+  - `particleColorMin` - optional three-component vector defining the minimum rgb values for the chain shatter particles (particles will be spawned if this is set)
-  - `particleColorMax` - optional three-component vector defining the maximum rgb values for the chain particles
+  - `particleColorMax` - optional three-component vector defining the maximum rgb values for the chain shatter particles